Zhongdao/UniTrack/docs/DATA.md

 ### MOT 16 dataset for MOT

 1. Download MOT-16 dataset from [this page](https://motchallenge.net/data/MOT16/).
 2. Get detections for MOT-16 sequences.
-Here we offer multiple options:
+Here we offer three options:

    - Using ground-truth detections.
 This is feasible only in the *train* split (we do not have labels for the *test* split).
 Run `python tools/gen_mot16_gt.py` to prepare the detections.
    - Using three kind of official detections (DPM/FRCNN/SDP) provided by MOT Challenge.
 Detections are from MOT-17 dataset (the video sequences in MOT-17 are the same as MOT-16), so you may need download MOT-17 and unzip it under the same root of MOT-16 first.
 Then run `python tools/gen_mot16_label17.py` to prepare the detections.
 Can generate detections for both *train* and *test* splits.